 This gene encodes the type I intermediate filament chain keratin 17, expressed in nail bed, hair follicle, sebaceous glands, and other epidermal appendages.
 Mutations in this gene lead to Jackson-Lawler type pachyonychia congenita and steatocystoma multiplex. [provided by RefSeq, Aug 2008]

 GeneCards Summary for KRT17 Gene

 KRT17 (Keratin 17, Type I) is a Protein Coding gene.
-Diseases associated with KRT17 include pachyonychia congenita 2 and pili torti.
-Among its related pathways are Disease and Glucocorticoid receptor regulatory network.
-GO annotations related to this gene include structural constituent of cytoskeleton and MHC class II protein binding.
+Diseases associated with KRT17 include steatocystoma multiplex and krt17-related pachyonychia congenita.
+Among its related pathways are Infectious disease and Metabolism.
+GO annotations related to this gene include structural molecule activity and MHC class II receptor activity.
 An important paralog of this gene is KRT34.

 UniProtKB/Swiss-Prot for KRT17 Gene